hgploutz/coding-dojo-bootcamp-repo/.ipynb_checkpoints/README-checkpoint.md

   <img src = "https://github.com/hgploutz/food-sales-predictions/blob/main/Data/HighMRPlime.png">
 </p>

 Our model predicted value for high MRP is 3424.20.
 To understand why the model made this prediction, we used a tool called LIME.
-For this particular prediction, it turns out that the item's price (Item MRP) of over 181.39 and whether the outlet was a Grocery Store were the deciding factors.
-If the item was sold in a Grocery store, it drove the prediction up by about 2,000 and if the item had an MRP of about 200, then it also drove up the prediction by about 1,600.
-In the opposite direction, if the item was sold at a Supermarket, then it would drive the prediction down by about 400.
+For this particular prediction, it turns out that the item's price (Item MRP) of over 181.39 and the fact that it wasn't a Grocery Store were the deciding factors.
+If the item was not sold in a Grocery store, it drove the prediction up by about 2,000 and if the item had an MRP of about 200, then it also drove up the prediction by about 1,600.
+In the opposite direction, if the item was not sold at a Supermarket, then it would drive the sales prediction down by about 400.

 ### High Visibility Insight
 **Shap Force Plot**